pmietlicki/monero-miner/README.md

           - POOL_USER=45rfqYG9iNPddvenLpjFskJUhFgqBkdhDeah3X8D8ZJM3KpKqZWCLz3ewLsVd269tZiEyQRV53Ldv2DJb6xeuFokF7SBb1p
         restart: on-failure

-Of course, you need to replace the wallet with your own (but you are welcome to use mine ;-), and maybe change the pool if you fancy a different one, or simply go solo and leave out the pool argument.

 You will then have a running monero miner that uses all the available resources for mining.

 To see the output from the miner, run one of: